What are Allergies?

 Can allergic rhinitis last all year?

-Yes, it is possible for rhinitis to occur anytime of the year.
+Yes, rhinitis can occur any time of the year.
 This is called Perennial Allergic Rhinitis and the most common forms of it are caused by sensitivities relating to pet hair, carpeting, upholstery, mold, and houseplants.

 Your allergy-like symptoms may not be related to allergies.